tvenk/invoke-ai-tool/README.md

 **Note:** For snap installations of browsers, the data directory might be in a different location, for example, under `/home/[your_username]/snap/[browser-name]/common/.config/[browser-name]/.`

 ## Contributing

 If you'd like to contribute to this tool, feel free to fork the repository on GitHub, make your changes, and submit a pull request.
 Please credit tvenk thank you, best wishes!

-If you'd like to contribute to this tool, feel free to fork the repository on GitHub, make your changes, and submit a pull request.
-Please credit tvenk thank you, best wishes!